tlena43/CS171-Term-Project/README.md

 - `R-CNN.ipynb` contains the code relevant to creating and training the model
 - To view analysis, open `03_analysis_visualization_ewaste` in `CS171-Term-Project`
     - The analysis and visualization of my RCNN are under Section 2

 ---

+### How to Run

+### Samriddhi Matharu

+- **Clone the GitHub repository**
+  - Make sure the folder and path structure remain unchanged so notebooks can locate files correctly.

+- **Install required libraries**
+  - Run: `pip install -r requirements.txt`
+  - PyTorch installation may vary depending on CUDA availability.
+  - If needed, install missing packages individually using: `pip install <package_name>`

+- **Download the dataset**
+  - The E-Waste dataset is **not stored in the repository** due to size limits.
+  - Follow the instructions in `samriddhi/data/README_DATA.md` to download the Kaggle dataset and place it in the correct folders.

+- **Notebook order**
+  1. **`01_data_preprocessing_ewaste.ipynb`** — Loads and preprocesses dataset.
+  2. **`02_model_training_ewaste.ipynb`** — Trains the custom CNN and pretrained ResNet18 models.
+  3. **`03_analysis_visualization_ewaste.ipynb`** — Runs metrics, confusion matrices, and analysis (Samriddhi's analysis is in Section 1).

+---

+### Further Works

+### Samriddhi Matharu
+Future updates and extensions to the E-Waste classification project could include:

+- Expanding the dataset with more diverse, real-world images to improve generalization.
+- Adding stronger augmentations (color jitter, random crops, noise) during training.
+- Exploring deeper architectures such as ResNet34, ResNet50, or EfficientNet.
+- Re-train model completely on diverse data found by hand isntead of kaggle
+- Deploying a lightweight model to simulate real-time recycling or sorting operations.
+- Scale and make this an application

+---